-The Viziv wireless power system represents a paradigm shift in the science of electromagnetics.
+The Viziv surface wave system represents a paradigm shift in the science of electromagnetics.

-Our Viziv wireless power system allows the Earth itself to be used for clean, safe and efficient transfer of power between any two points on the globe, wirelessly.
+Our Viziv surface wave system allows the Earth itself to be used for clean, safe and efficient transfer of power between any two points on the globe, wirelessly.
 The system represents a paradigm shift in the science of electromagnetics.

 Today’s power distribution system of wired grids is fragile and aging.
 The transition to a global wireless system utilizing the Zenneck surface wave is a breakthrough that will effectively “cut the cord” between power generation facilities and the local distribution grids.
 This breakthrough will significantly enhance energy surety, reliability, and resiliency of the world’s electrical distribution systems.